yt-dlp/yt-dlp/README.md

 By default, yt-dlp tries to download the best available quality if you **don't** pass any options.
 This is generally equivalent to using `-f bestvideo*+bestaudio/best`.
 However, if multiple audiostreams is enabled (`--audio-multistreams`), the default format changes to `-f bestvideo+bestaudio/best`.
 Similarly, if ffmpeg is unavailable, or if you use yt-dlp to stream to `stdout` (`-o -`), the default becomes `-f best/bestvideo+bestaudio`.

-The general syntax for format selection is `--f FORMAT` (or `--format FORMAT`) where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.
+The general syntax for format selection is `-f FORMAT` (or `--format FORMAT`) where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.

 **tl;dr:** [navigate me to examples](#format-selection-examples).